The ACS Ralph Hirschmann Award recognizes outstanding research achievements in the chemistry, biochemistry, or biophysics of peptides.

 Due Dates: November 1, 2024 | November 1, 2026

-Funding Amounts: $5,000 award plus up to $2,500 for travel expenses (biennial; one recipient per cycle)
+Funding Amounts: $5,000 cash award plus up to $2,500 for travel expenses to the ACS meeting where the award is presented; awarded biennially.

 Summary: Recognizes and encourages outstanding achievements in the chemistry, biochemistry, and biophysics of peptides.